rmjarvis/TreeCorr/README.rst

 :NG:  Cross-correlation of counts with shear.
 This is what is often called
       galaxy-galaxy lensing.

 :NK:  Cross-correlation of counts with kappa.
-Again, "kappa here can be any scalar
+Again, "kappa" here can be any scalar
       quantity.

 :KG:  Cross-correlation of convergence with shear.
 Like the NG calculation, but